Planning the website structure gives the client the best possible launchpad for success.

 So if you can demonstrate results promptly after the website has been launched then you have the potential for ongoing work and even testimonials and referrals.

-Putting together a basic sitemap is not enough.
+Putting together a simple structure and sitemap is not enough.

-When I worked in an ecommerce agency over a decade ago, the account team would add a sitemap image as an afterthought to client proposals.
+When I worked in an ecommerce agency over a decade ago, the account team would add a sitemap image as an afterthought to their web design proposals.

 With proper planning your design, content and development team will know exactly: